UST-QuAntiL/QuantME-UseCases/2023-closer/README.md

     * ``QRM Repository Path``: 2023-closer/qrms

-### Configuring, Transforming and Executing the Quantum Workflow
+### Configuring, Transforming, and Executing the Quantum Workflow

 The imported workflows starts of with a warm-starting task, which is used to approximate a solution that is incorporated into the quantum circuit to facilitate the search for the optimal solution.
 Next, it generates a parameterized QAOA circuit for MaxCut.
 This circuit, is then cut into smaller sub-circuits by the circuit cutting sub-process, which are subsequently executed.
 Afterwards, the results of the sub-circuits are combined to construct the original circuit's result.
 This result is evaluated and used to optimize the QAOA parameters, starting another iteration of the loop.
-Once the optimization is converged the result is returned to the user for analysis.
+Once the optimization is converged, the result is returned to the user for analysis.

 QuantME4VQA enables the configuration of the warm-starting, optimization and circuit-cutting via the properties panel (see on the right).